malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-A unique identifier for every machine as detected by the Defender.
+A unique identifier for every machine as detected by the enforcer.
 It is based on hardware information such as the SMBIOS UUID, MAC addresses of interfaces, or cloud provider IDs.